15A ncac 02q .0703 DEFINITIONS

 (5) "Chromium (VI) equivalent" means the molecular weight ratio of the chromium (VI) portion of a compound to the total molecular weight of the compound multiplied by the associated compound emission rate or concentration at the facility.

-(6) "Combustion sources" means boilers, space heaters, process heaters, internal combustion engines, and combustion turbines, which burn only wood or unadulterated fossil fuel.
+(6) "Combustion sources" means boilers, space heaters, process heaters, internal combustion engines, and combustion turbines that combust wood, unadulterated fossil fuels, or non-hazardous secondary materials that are not solid wastes pursuant to 40 CFR Part 241.
 It does not include incinerators, waste combustors, kilns, dryers, or direct heat exchange industrial processes.

 (8) "Cresol" means o-cresol, p-cresol, m-cresol, or any combination of these compounds.